Gatwick Growth Board

-The last study was published on 26 February 2018 and looks in detail at the positive impacts of the 'visitor economy'.
+The third study was published on 26 February 2018 and looks in detail at the positive impacts of the 'visitor economy'.
 In 2017, 5.5 million overseas visitors arriving via Gatwick Airport, contributed £4.7 billion to UK GDP, supported 93,000 jobs and £1.2 billion in tax revenues: Gatwick Airport's impact on the visitor economy.

 Other issues which the GGB will explore include: